iammiro/cntr-prjctr/README.md

 * [Gulp](http://gulpjs.com/) - gulp is a toolkit for automating painful or time-consuming tasks in your development workflow
 * [Pug](https://pugjs.org) - robust, elegant, feature rich template engine for Node.js
 * [Barba.js](http://barbajs.org/) - Create badass, fluid and smooth transition between your website's pages.
+* [BEM](https://en.bem.info/methodology/) - BEM methodology was invented at Yandex to develop sites which should be launched fast and supported for a long time.
+It helps to create extendable and reusable interface components.

 ## Authors